NAS-Ragde/Fundamentals_of_Medical_Imaging_dockerized/README.md

 # Fundamentals of Medical Imaging Course

 ## Introduction:
-This dockerized application encompasses an integrative Wen application which provides a learning environment to get started into the Medical Imaging Management field.
+This dockerized application encompasses an integrative Web application which provides a learning environment to get started into the Medical Imaging Management field.

 The application encompasses:
 - content from literature review
 - multimedia and external links
 - customised quizzes per chapter
-- PACS (DICOM4CHEE)
+- PACS (DICOM4CHE)
 - DICOM Viewer